michaelcaterisano/restaurant-vendor-orders/README.md

 HTTPS=true npm start
 ```

-Note that the server will use a self-signed certificate, so your web browser will almost definitely display a warning upon accessing the page.
+Product that the server will use a self-signed certificate, so your web browser will almost definitely display a warning upon accessing the page.

 ## Generating Dynamic `<meta>` Tags on the Server